morgankb17/morgankb17.github.io/README.md

 # Morgan Bartlett

-I am a GSS major with a concentration in Economics, Business, and Society at the University of Oregon.
-I am also minoring in CIT and currently taking CIT 281.
+I'm a graduating senior with a BS in General Social Science - Applied Economics, Business and Society in addition to a minor in Computer Information Technology.
+My portfolio showcases the assignments I've worked on for my minor as well as any personal projects developed outside of my academics.

 ### CIT 281 Projects
 - Project 1 (learned about for of loops and forEach method, and dice rolling)
-- Project 2
+- Project 2 (praticed using web APIs; javascript practice)
 - Project 3
 - Project 4 [GitHub User Page](https://morgankb17.github.io/)
 - Project 5